 View free policies procedures examples from all manuals.
 No obligation, no credit card!

 Any business that uses suppliers can take a lesson from this.
-Too often business focus heavily on unit price from their suppliers, and they forget to focus on total cost, relationships, and even more importantly, how choosing suppliers impacts their customers.
+Too often a business focuses heavily on unit price from their suppliers, and they forget to focus on total cost, relationships, and even more importantly, how choosing competitive suppliers impacts their customers.

 Plus, if supplier problems causes you to lose a customer, how much have you really saved?

 Great supplier relationships are built on delivering to the customer what the customer wants based on quality, timely delivery, and value.
 How valuable are your suppliers to your customers?